 If minimum numbers to operate a tour are not reached, we reserve the right to cancel the trip and advise you of this no later than 28 days before departure.
 We will refund all payments made to us but will not be liable for any claims made by you or for additional costs incurred by you.

-📅 This trip has a variable start date, so you can plan a departure date for when it is safe to travel.
+This trip has a variable start date, so you can plan a departure date when it suits you.

 We take our trekkers away from the crowds of the popular trekking areas to provide a “high value, low impact” experience to the people and environment we bring you to.
 This form of sustainable tourism is no longer a luxury but an absolute necessity, especially in the wake of COVID.

 We have handpicked areas that are off the beaten path, where a small number of other trekkers might appear on the trekking trail.
 Our trekkers will be experiencing authentic Himalayan cultures with Social Distancing.
 On our fully supported Mobile Glamping treks, our clients will be secluded from other trekkers (if there are any) by our support crew.
 We will have our own campsites, dining tent, kitchen tent where your meals are prepared hygienically, and social distancing can be easily maintained.
 This experience provides a “Private Social Bubble.”
 This mode of trekking will avoid over-tourism and, at the same time, allow for social distancing from mass tourism.